RustAudio/synth/README.md

 PortAudio
 ---------

-At the moment you need to have [PortAudio](http://www.portaudio.com/download.html) installed on your system.
-We're currently trying to switch over to [CPAL (the purely rust audio lib)](https://github.com/tomaka/cpal) which would remove this dependency.
+At the moment you need to have [PortAudio](http://www.portaudio.com/download.html) installed on your system, but the rust-portaudio crate should take care of this automatically with it's cargo build script.